utopia-foss/dantro/doc/plotting/creators/pyplot.rst

 As part of dantro, a :ref:`data selection and transformation framework <dag_framework>` based on a directed, acyclic graph (DAG) of operations is provided.
 This is a powerful tool, especially when combined with the plotting framework.

-The motivation of using this DAG framework for plotting is similar to the motivation of the :ref:`plot helper <pcr_ext_plot_helper>`:
+The motivation of using this DAG framework for plotting is similar to the motivation of the :ref:`plot helper <plot_helper>`:
 Ideally, the plot function should focus on the visualization of some data; everything else before (data selection, transformation, etc.) and after (adjusting plot aesthetics, saving the plot, etc.) should be automated.

 It uses a configuration-based syntax that is optimized for specification via YAML, right alongside the plot configuration.